 There will be no interruption in coverage when a benefit recipient or dependent becomes eligible for Medicare and is enrolled in the enhanced EGWP.
-However, you will be sent a new ID card that you should present to your pharmacy when purchasing your first prescription after receipt of the card (but no earlier than January 1, 2019).
+However, you will be sent a new ID card that you should present to your pharmacy when purchasing your first prescription after receipt of the card.